cthing/meazure/README.md

 - Feature: The aspect ratio (i.e. width / height) is now displayed for the Rectangle, Window, and Line tools.
 For the Line tool, the aspect ratio is based on the bounding rectangle.

-- Feature: The kayboard can now be used to position crosshairs.
+- Feature: The keyboard can now be used to position crosshairs.
 Pressing the Ctrl+1, Ctrl+2 and/or Ctrl+3 plus one of the arrow keys will move the corresponding tool crosshair one pixel.
 For example, pressing Ctrl+1 and the Up arrow key will move the Point 1 crosshair up one pixel.